nus-cs2030s/2425-s2/docs/29-nested-classes.md

 The code above compiles correctly now.
 But, as a result, the behavior of the code is not as intuitive as before.
 So please exercise this workaround with extreme caution.

-!!! note "Variable Capture in Javascript"
+!!! note "Variable Capture in JavaScript"
-    Those of you who did CS1101S or are otherwise familiar with Javascript might want to note that this is different from Javascript, which does not enforce the final/effectively final restriction in variable captures.
-This is because there is no concept of primitive value in Javascript.
+    Those of you who did CS1101S or are otherwise familiar with JavaScript might want to note that this is different from JavaScript, which does not enforce the final/effectively final restriction in variable captures.
+This is because there is no concept of primitive value in JavaScript.

-    Every single primitive type is automatically boxed in Javascript.
+    Every single primitive type is automatically boxed in JavaScript.
 The unboxed variant is not available to the programmer directly.
-So, if we write `x = 1` in Javascript, the value `1` is boxed and put into the heap.
+So, if we write `x = 1` in JavaScript, the value `1` is boxed and put into the heap.
 Then, the variable `x` in the stack points to this box in the heap, unlike Java primitive type.

 ### Anonymous Class